Villanova Wildcats men's lacrosse

 The Villanova Wildcats men's lacrosse team represents Villanova University in National Collegiate Athletic Association (NCAA) Division I men's lacrosse.
 The Wildcats were elevated to the varsity level in 1981 after competing as a club sport since 1961.

 History

 Villanova currently competes as a member of the Big East Conference and plays their home games at Villanova Stadium in Villanova, Pennsylvania.

 Villanova competed as an independent until joining the Colonial Athletic Association in 2002; winning the CAA tournament for their first title in 2009.
 The fourth-seeded Wildcats were the lowest-seeded champions in conference tournament history but had qualified for conference tournament for the fifth year in a row.
 Villanova also made their first NCAA tournament appearance in 2009 but lost in the first round to the top-seeded Virginia, 18–6.

+A pivotal point for the program occurred in 2009 under head coach Mike Corrado.
+The Wildcats secured their first NCAA Tournament appearance after earning an at-large bid, marking a milestone in the program's history.
+That season also featured Villanova's first win over a top-10 opponent, solidifying their place on the national stage.

+Notable players

+Several standout players have made significant contributions to the Villanova Wildcats Men's Lacrosse program: